 Kiruna: Life Above the Arctic Circle

 Sweden’s northernmost town, Kiruna, offered me a front-row seat to nature’s most extraordinary spectacles.
-Nestled within the Arctic Circle, Kiruna experiences the Midnight Sun in summer and the magical dance of the Aurora Borealis in winter.
+Situated within the Arctic Circle, Kiruna experiences the Midnight Sun in summer and the magical dance of the Aurora Borealis in winter.

 Abisko National Park: Gateway to the Arctic